elixir-lang/elixir/lib/elixir/pages/mix-and-otp/agent.md

 ## Agents

 `Agent`s are simple wrappers around state.
 If all you want from a process is to keep state, agents are a great fit.
-Let's start an `iex` session inside the project with:
+Let's start a `iex` session inside the project with:

 ```console
 $ iex -S mix